programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

     yearly_counts.rename(columns={'subject_count': 'total'}),
     yearly_no_subject.rename(columns={'subject_count': 'missing'}),
     on='date'))
+df_merged['percent'] = df_merged.missing * 100 / df_merged.total
 ```

 First, we calculate the number of records per each year.
-We group by date as in the previous example, but we apply a different calulation: `count()`, that returns the total number.
-Second, we subsetting the data frame by selecting only the rows where the subject count is zero, then calculate the yearly count as in the previous step.
+We group by date as in the previous example, but we apply a different calculation: `count()`, that returns the total number.
+Second, we subset the data frame by selecting only the rows where the subject count is zero, then calculate the yearly count as in the previous step.
 Third, with `pd.merge()` join the two tables together.
 The connection between them is the `date` column.
-However as both table have the subject count column, we rename it to 'total' in the first table and to 'missing' in the second.
+However, as both tables have the subject count column, we rename it to 'total' in the first table and to 'missing' in the second.
+Forth, we calculate the percentage of missing values.

 The resulting data frame will be something like this: